What to know about the escalating conflict and Israel-Hamas cease-fire talks after 2 assassinations - WTOP News

 The killings suggest Prime Minister Benjamin Netanyahu is more openly at odds with the Biden administration’s attempts to calm the tensions in the region.

-U.S. Secretary of State Antony Blinken said Americans weren’t aware of or involved in the Haniyeh attack.
-A cease-fire, Blinken said, remained “the best way to bring the temperature down everywhere.”
+Blinken said Americans weren’t aware of or involved in the Haniyeh attack.
+A cease-fire, he said, remained “the best way to bring the temperature down everywhere.”

-But the overnight strike may have all but destroyed those U.S. hopes for the time being.
+But the Tehran strike may have all but destroyed those U.S. hopes for the time being.

 “I just don’t see how a cease-fire is feasible right now with the assassination of the person you would have been negotiating with,” said Vali Nasr, a former U.S. diplomat now at the Johns Hopkins University School of Advanced International Studies.